shlanka/AzureBlobFileNameSearch/README.md

 # AzureBlobFileNameSearch
-Azure Portal does not offer to Search blob based on part of the file name.
-The deault option on the Azure Portal or Storage Explorer based search is "Starts With" while searching files.
+The deault and only option to search a blob name on the Azure Portal (plus Storage Explorer) is to use "Starts With" option.
-This sample program provides a way to search using "Contains" while searching in a storage container The code that is supplied is as a guideline and not for production use.
+This sample program provides a way to search using "Contains" while searching with in a storage container.
+Please note, the code that is supplied is as a guideline and not for production use.

-Input to the solution is 1) SAS URI of hte storage container 2) Search String (part of hte blob name)
+Inputs: 1) SAS URI of hte storage container 2) Search String (part of the blob name Output(s): Blob Name with URL of the blob